SaschaWillems/delphi/README.md

 To find more information on (some) of the projects, take a look at http://www.saschawillems.de/?page_id=77

 ## License
-The license depends on the project, so before using the source, please refere to the license in the appropriate source file.
+The license depends on the project, so before using the source, please refere to the license in the appropriate source file (or if specified) the readme of a project.

 ## A little bit of history
 I've been developing stuff with Delphi for over 15 years (before recently switching to other languages), so the coding style varies a lot and especially the older projects lack a proper coding style and polish ;)